Hydro generation systems come in all sizes

-Most domestic-sized systems produce and output that is less than 5kW of electricity - enough to power a single property depending on usage pattern.
+Most domestic-sized systems produce an output of less than 5kW of electricity – enough to power a single property depending on usage pattern.
 These are called ‘micro-hydro’ schemes.

 How micro-hydro works

 In a typical micro-hydro system, water flows downhill through pipes into a small turbine, and the turbine drives an electricity generator.

 Some electricity can be used immediately, and the rest can be stored in a bank of batteries or even sent back into the grid.

 The exact set-up depends on the circumstances on your property.

 The amount of electricity you can generate depends on how much water flows in the stream, and the drop in height from the point where the water flows into the pipe to the turbine (this is known as the 'head').

 As a rule of thumb: flow rate (litres per second) x head (metres) x 10 = maximum electricity output (watts).
 So, a stream falling at 10 litres per seconds down a head of 5 metres would give a maximum output of 500 watts.

 Bear in mind this is the maximum output.
 In reality, friction and inefficiencies in the generator can lower the output – sometimes by as much as half.